jwpfish/thirdparty/README.md

 For example you want to write a PAM module, or you want to load system provided GSSAPI libraries.
 Other components might depend on different library versions, and crash.

+### How to make?
+* cd sources and make, download all source tar files
+* cd .. and make, will untar each tar file and make, then copy libs and headers into <staging> directory

 ### After all, a distro is not only packages stick together.
 It's packages stick together harmonically.